Clastify logo

 Image

-Functional group reactivity lets us plan pathways.
+Functional group reactivity helps chemists plan pathways.
 To convert ethene into ethanoic acid, for instance, a chemist recognises that an alkene can be changed into an alcohol, and that a primary alcohol can be oxidised through an aldehyde to a carboxylic acid.
-The details sit mainly in Reactivity 3, but the thinking starts here: classify first, then predict.
+The details belong mainly in Reactivity 3, but the thinking starts here: classify first, then predict.

 What a homologous series tells you

-A homologous series is a family of organic compounds.
-Each next member differs by the same structural unit, usually –CH₂–, and the compounds share a common functional group and general formula.
-Members of a homologous series usually react in similar ways, while their physical properties change gradually.
+A homologous series is a family of organic compounds where each member differs from the next by the same structural unit, usually CH2-CH_2-.
+The compounds share a common functional group and general formula.
+Because of that, members of a homologous series usually react in similar ways, while their physical properties change gradually.

-A general formula is an algebraic chemical formula that represents every member of a homologous series.
-In formulas such as CₙH₂ₙ₊₂, n gives the number of carbon atoms in one molecule (dimensionless).
-For example, when n = 4, CₙH₂ₙ₊₂ gives C₄H₁₀.
+A general formula is an algebraic chemical formula that can represent every member of a homologous series.
+In a formula such as

 Selected homologous series, their general formulas, and the +CH₂ step between successive members.